OpenTechSchool/html-css-beginners/core/portfolio.md

 		margin: 20px 10px;
 	}

-First we gave a size to the content and placed it in the middle of the page.
-Than we place the aside tag with some margins to breath, a minimum height and a width.
-We also highlight the border-right of this element so it displays a line that divides aside from section.
+First, we gave a size to the content and placed it in the middle of the page.
+Then we gave the aside tag some margins to allow the content to breathe along with a minimum height and width.
+We also highlighted the border-right of this element so that it displays a line that divides aside from section.
-Last we give a float: left in order to make the section (or whatever we will write after the aside) slip next to the aside, right on its left.
+Last, we gave a float: left in order to make the section (or whatever we will write after the aside) slip next to the aside, right on its left.
-Is really important to set display: inline-block for the section
+It is really important to set display: inline-block for the section.

 In the aside let's place an image, our personal profile image.